SamuraiCrow/RetroFX-libraries/README.md

-# tilemap.library
+# RetroFX
-A shared library for implementing tilemaps for gaming on Commodore Amiga computers.
+A shared library for implementing tilemaps and sprites for gaming on Commodore Amiga computers.